Augusto dos Anjos: Biography

-Augusto dos Anjos was born in 1884, in an engenho named Pau d'Arco, at the city of Cruz do Espírito Santo, in the Brazilian state of Paraíba.
-(Nowadays, the engenho is located in Sapé, also in Paraíba.)
+Augusto dos Anjos was born in 1884, in an engenho named Pau d'Arco, at the city of Cruz do Espírito Santo, in the Brazilian state of Paraíba (nowadays, the engenho is located in Sapé, also in Paraíba).
 He was initially homeschooled by his father, until he was admitted at the Lyceu Paraibano, where he would become a teacher in 1908.
 Augusto wrote poems since he was 7 years old.

 In 1903 he was admitted at Law course at the Faculdade de Direito do Recife, graduating in 1907.
 In 1910 he married Ester Fialho.

 Starting a career as a magistrate, he moved to Rio de Janeiro, where he served as teacher for many educational institutions and started to publish his poems in periodicals and newspapers.
-In 1912 he published his first and only poetry book, Eu (in Me), that received mixed reviews by the time it was published. (Órris Soares, lifelong friend of Augusto dos Anjos, would republish Eu in 1919, adding then-unpublished poems to it and re-releasing it under the title Eu e Outras Poesias, and since then the book has received better reviews.)
+In 1912 he published his first and only poetry book, Eu (in Me), that received mixed reviews by the time it was published. Órris Soares, lifelong friend of Augusto dos Anjos, would republish Eu in 1919, adding then-unpublished poems to it and re-releasing it under the title Eu e Outras Poesias, and since then the book has received better reviews.

-As he was serving as a headmaster at a school in the city of Leopoldina, Minas Gerais, he died on November 12, 1914, a victim of pneumonia.
+As he was serving as a headmaster at a school in the city of Leopoldina, Minas Gerais, when he died on November 12, 1914, victim of pneumonia.